Todd Gilliland: 2015–2017: First ARCA win and K&N West championships

 On May 17, two days after his fifteenth birthday, Gilliland became the youngest driver to compete in the ARCA Racing Series when he made his debut at Toledo Speedway with Venturini Motorsports.
 After leading the race weekend's practice session and qualifying fifth, he held off Tom Hessert and Josh Williams to win, becoming the youngest winner in ARCA series history.

 On November 12, Gilliland ran his first race in the K&N Pro Series West for Frontline Enterprises and Bill McAnally Racing at Phoenix International Raceway, taking the lead with five laps to go after J. J. Haley's tire went down and defeated William Byron on the green–white–checker finish to win.
 The win made Gilliland the youngest race winner in track history.
 In postrace inspection, Gilliland's car was found to have the lubrication oil reservoir tank cover bolted improperly.
 As a result, his team received a P5 penalty (the second-worst in NASCAR) and was docked thirty points, although Gilliland was allowed to keep the victory.
 On January 29, 2016, Gilliland joined Kyle Busch Motorsports' Super Late Model team.

-On February 4, 2016, McAnally announced that Gilliland would compete full-time in the series, driving the No. 16 Toyota Camry.
+On February 4, 2016, McAnally announced that Gilliland would compete for full-time in the series, driving the No. 16 Toyota Camry.
 Gilliland also made a start in the K&N Pro Series East at New Smyrna Speedway.
 After winning the pole, he won the race in controversial fashion, as Ronnie Bassett Jr. was originally declared the winner since the flagman failed to wave the white flag in time after lap 150 and unintentionally extended the race by a lap.
 The race was subsequently declared official after 150 laps.
 On March 19, 2016, Gilliland went on to win his second Pro Series West race and his third Pro Touring series race at Irwindale Speedway.
 After winning at Kern County Raceway Park, the victory marked his fourth K&N Series win in four starts, tying the record set by Dan Gurney 50 years earlier.
 In May, he was named a member of the 2016–17 NASCAR Next program.
 Gilliland clinched the Pro Series West championship on October 15.

 In December 2016, Gilliland signed with Kyle Busch Motorsports to run four Camping World Truck Series races in the No. 51 Toyota Tundra in 2017.
 In May 2017, KBM announced plans for Gilliland to make his Truck Series debut at Dover International Speedway in the No. 46 truck, followed by stints in the No. 51 at Gateway Motorsports Park, Canadian Tire Motorsports Park and New Hampshire Motor Speedway before returning to the No. 46 at Martinsville Speedway.
 On November 4, Gilliland won the Pro Series West championship for the second consecutive season.
 For his final Truck race of the year, he would drive the No. 51 at Phoenix International Raceway.